 Improving and developing products and services: Analysing how you use our products and services helps us understand more about you and shows us where we can improve.
 For instance,

 - When you open a merchant account, we measure the time it takes until your first transaction to understand how quickly you are able to use your merchant account.

-● we analyse data on transactions between you and our corporate customers (merchants) to offer information services.
+- we analyse data on transactions between you and our corporate customers (merchants) to offer information services.
 When Payvision processes personal data for this purpose, aggregated data may be made available to the Payvision merchant (webshop/retailer).
 This merchant cannot identify you from these aggregated data.

 - we analyse the results of our marketing activities to measure their effectiveness and the relevance of our campaigns.

 Data security and preventing and detecting fraud: We have a duty to protect your personal data and to prevent, detect and contain data breaches.
 This includes information we are obliged to collect about you, for example to comply with regulations against money laundering, terrorism financing and tax fraud.

 - We may process your personal information to protect you and your assets from fraudulent activities, for example if you are the victim of identity theft, if your personal data was disclosed, or if you are hacked.

 - We may use certain information about you for profiling (e.g. name, account number, age, nationality, IP address, etc.) to quickly and efficiently detect a particular crime and the person behind it.

-● Our merchants (webshops/(online) retailers) may use contact and security data to secure transactions and communications made via remote channels.
+- Our merchants (webshops/retailers) may use contact and security data to secure transactions and communications made via remote channels.

 6. Who we share your data with and why

 Whenever we share personal data internally or with third parties in other countries, we ensure the necessary safeguards are in place to protect it.
 For this, Payvision relies on:

 - EU Model clauses, which are standardised contractual clauses used in agreements with service providers to ensure personal data transferred outside of the European Economic Area complies with EU data protection law.